Our Place Dining Room Frequently Asked Questions

 How much does it cost and what forms of payment are accepted?

-Lunch is $10.00 per person and dinner is $13.00.
+Lunch is $10.00 per person and dinner is $15.00.
 We take cash or check made out to Cape Fear Community College.
 Payment is accepted at the cash register by our student cashier.
 We are sorry, but we are unable to accept credit card payment.
+Despite repeated requests to Open Table, we have been unable to get them to edit their error in saying that we take credit cards.
+We apologize for any inconvenience.

 May we tip our student server?